ninaneim/house-prices/README.md

 # house-prices
-analysis which aims to predict the final price of houses. the analysis will be done viA R
+analysis which aims to predict the final price of houses. the analysis will be done via R